switch-hawaii/ulupono_scenario_2/README.md

 Note: you can complete only the first step and skip the skip the remaining steps if you only want to inspect inputs or outputs for previously solved models.
 The later steps tell you how to install Switch and solve the model yourself.

-## Install Scenario 2 data
+## 1. Install Scenario 2 data

 Use a web browser to download the data from https://github.com/switch-hawaii/ulupono_scenario_2/archive/master.zip, then unzip it into a directory called ulupono_scenario_2.
 Place this wherever you find convenient.
+(Alternatively, you can use `git` to clone from https://github.com/switch-hawaii/ulupono_scenario_2.git.)

-## Install Python, Switch and a solver
+## 2. Install Python, Switch and a solver

 The steps below are only needed if you want to modify and re-solve the model.
 If you would just like to inspect the source code for Switch, you can find the